meltano/meltano/docs/src/_contribute/api.md

 ### Custom methods/verbs

-Occassionally during the course of development we may also have a need for a custom verbs (e.g. for things like copying state or bulk operations).
+Occasionally, during development we may also have a need for custom verbs (e.g. for things like copying state or bulk operations).
 In those case, we'll map to an appropriate HTTP verb, but the MR/issue will require justification for the use of a custom verb, and be documented in this guide.
-Where a custom verb is used the verb will be appended to the resource as a new path segment:
+Where a custom verb is used, the verb will be appended to the resource as a new path segment:

 - MOVE
   - HTTP POST `<collection>/<resource>/move` (we follow a more conventional style, rather than using Google's `<resource>:<verb>` style)